your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Judicious vs Decisive

 - judicious types have ego-syntonic NeSi.
 They’re characterized by indecisiveness, more careful planning, greater enjoyment of physical comfort regardless of whether they prioritize it (Fi).
-More connected to nature, often conflict-avoided, more collaborative;
+More connected to nature, often conflict-avoidant, more collaborative;
 - decisive types have ego-syntonic NiSe.
 They’re characterized, as the name suggests, by decisiveness, as well as greater desire to plan things overall and to accomplish a specific vision.
 They’re more driven by material accumulation and power.

 ### Social (moral) vs Societal (ethical)